Z.ai GLM-5 vs MiniMax M2.5 vs Kimi K2.5: Ultimate 2026 Comparison Guide

 Core Capabilities:

-- Deep Thinking Mode: GLM-4.7 supports advanced reasoning with thinking-before-acting, enabling better planning for complex coding tasks
+- GLM-5 Deep Thinking Mode: Advanced reasoning with thinking-before-acting for complex coding tasks

 - Tool Streaming Output: Real-time progress updates during long operations